Skip to main contentSkip to footer

 Location: BSMS Medical Research Building, University of Sussex, Brighton, BN1 9PS

-Areas of expertise: Innate immune receptor signalling; inflammatory mechanisms in musculoskeletal diseases; primary human cell and tissue research
+Areas of expertise: Innate immune receptor signalling; inflammatory mechanisms in rheumatic diseases; primary human cell and tissue research and neuroinflammation.

 ORCID ID: https://orcid.org/0000-0003-1665-1142